BenWestgate/Bails/docs/LEGACY_WALLET_RECOVERY.md

 ## Migration boundary

 This removal deliberately does not migrate private keys automatically.
-A future recovery tool must make secret lifetime explicit, avoid unintended persistence of the recovered master seed, and restore into Bitcoin Core without reintroducing the old `bails-wallet` codebase.
+The replacement flow keeps the recovered seed inside the recovery process and restores into Bitcoin Core without reintroducing the old `bails-wallet` codebase.